Kanchipuram: Education

 Kanchipuram is home to one of the four Indian Institute of Information Technology, a public private partnered institute, offering undergraduate and post graduate programs in information technology.
 The city has two medical colleges – Arignar Anna Memorial Cancer Institute and Hospital, established in 1969, is operated by the Department of Health, Government of Tamil Nadu and the privately owned Meenakshi Medical College.
 The city has 6 engineering colleges, 3 polytechnic institutes and 6 arts and science colleges.

 Religion

 Hinduism

 Hindus regard Kanchipuram to be one of the seven holiest cities in India, the Sapta Puri.
 According to Hinduism, a kṣhetra is a sacred ground, a field of active power, and a place where final attainment, or moksha, can be obtained.
 The Garuda Purana says that seven cities, including Kanchipuram are providers of moksha.
-The city is a pilgrimage site for both Saivites and Vaishnavites.
-It has close to 108 Shiva temples.
+The city is a pilgrimage site for both Vaishnavites and Saivites.

+Varadharaja Perumal Temple, dedicated to Maha Vishnu and covering 23 acre, is the largest Vishnu temple in Kanchipuram.
+The temple has around 350 inscriptions from various dynasties like Chola, Pandya, Kandavarayas, Cheras, Kakatiya, Sambuvaraya, Hoysala and Vijayanagara indicating various donations to the temple and also the political situation of Kanchipuram.
+Varadharaja Perumal Temple was renovated by the Cholas in 1053 and it was expanded during the reigns of the great Chola kings Kulottunga Chola I and Vikrama Chola.
+In the 14th century another wall and a gopura was built by the later Chola kings.
+It is one of the Divya Desams, the 108 holy abodes of Maha Vishnu.
+The temple features carved lizards, one plated with gold and another with silver, over the sanctum.
+Robert Clive is said to have presented an emerald necklace to the temple.
+It is called the Clive Makarakandi and is still used to decorate the deity on ceremonial occasions.
+This temple is the main reason for the city to get its name Kanchi.
+In the Sanskrit the word is split into two: ka and anchi.
+Ka means Brahma and anchi means worship, showing that Kanchi stands for the place where Varadharaja Perumal was worshipped by Brahma.
+Brahma has sculpted Athi Varadhar and worshipped here.

+Yathothkari Perumal Temple is the birthplace of the Alvar saint, Poigai Alvar.The temple finds mention in Perumpaanatrupadai written by Patanjali.
+There is a mention about the temple in Silappatikaram (2nd-3rd century CE), Patanjali Mahabharatham and Tolkāppiyam (3rd century BCE).
+The temple is revered in Nalayira Divya Prabandham, the 7th–9th century Vaishnava canon, by Poigai Alvar, Peyalvar, Bhoothathalvar and Thirumalisai Avar.